 Promote ideas that violate the spirit of DiEM25’s Manifesto or DiEM25’s ongoing Campaigns

 Collect or spend money outside of DiEM25’s established system of collecting and spending donations

-Promise or show support to other political organisations and political candidates, except if the alliance has approved by the CC.
-If a DSC feels that such an alliance is important when the CC disagrees, the said DSC can ask the CC to organise a membership-wide referendum on the matter.
+Promise or show support to other political organisations and political candidates, except if the alliance has approved by the Coordinating Collective (CC).
+If a majority of DSC members feel that such an alliance is important when the CC disagrees, they can ask the National Collective or CC to organise a membership-wide referendum on the matter.